edge-servers/immunity-radius/docs/source/user/settings.rst

-    Organizations which are required by law to identify their users before allowing them to access the network (eg: ISPs) can restrict users to register only through this method and can configure the system to only :ref:`allow international mobile prefixes <openwisp_radius_allowed_mobile_prefixes>` of countries which require a valid ID document to buy a SIM card.
+    Organizations which are required by law to identify their users before allowing them to access the network (eg: ISPs) can restrict users to register only through this method and can configure the system to only :ref:`allow international mobile prefixes <immunity_radius_allowed_mobile_prefixes>` of countries which require a valid ID document to buy a SIM card.

-    **Disclaimer:** these are just suggestions on possible configurations of OpenWISP RADIUS and must not be considered as legal advice.
+    **Disclaimer:** these are just suggestions on possible configurations of Immunity RADIUS and must not be considered as legal advice.

 Adding support for more registration/verification methods
 #########################################################